rwilliams/jrubywiki/JRubyAndRubySpecs.md

-JRuby uses the [Ruby][spec] project for compatibility testing, along with our own (somewhat dated) suites of tests.
+JRuby uses the [ruby][spec] project for compatibility testing, along with our own (somewhat dated) suites of tests.

 To run the tests